 1. can make a difference within a particular beverage category and/or within a particular origin.
 Different requirement levels between different categories may therefore sometimes apply.

 2. should feel possible to achieve, so that we can motivate larger number of suppliers and producers to work more actively on sustainability issues.

-All beverages have the chance to become a Sustainable Choice, but qualification requires target-oriented work from all involved in the supply chain.
+All beverages have the chance to become one of our Most Sustainable Beverages, but qualification requires target-oriented work from all involved in the supply chain.
 That is how we drive change.

 The criteria will evolve

 The criteria will be progressively sharpened, further aspects to sustainability may be introduced and those beverages that qualify today may not do so tomorrow.
-Everything in order for Sustainable Choice to be a true guide to the most sustainable beverages in our range.
+Everything in order for Most Sustainable Beverages to be a true guide to the most sustainable beverages in our range.